simonmika/egmontmika.com/content/blog/your-precious-failures.md

 So how do you think about your recent failure?
 What’s your decision?
 Are you ready to welcome and embrace it and learn from it?

-And open a new and unexpected door?
+And open a new and unexpected door.

 ----